The Second Coming Of Small Screens In The Home

 Nixplay’s success has spurred a host of other companies into the market, some of which offer devices optimized, like a tablet, for passing around.
 One launching this month is Joy, a $500 glossy, 13-inch affair that creatively arranges multiple photos into layouts and allows adding voice notes to pictures.
 It joins another, sub-$150 10-inch frame from bootstrapped startup PhotoSpring that also also detaches from a wireless charging base.
 Then there’s Aura, which can use gestures to navigate, focuses on its own cloud service in the name of enhanced privacy, and has partnered with designer Jonathan Adler for a refined aesthetic.

 From a design perspective, the highest-concept entrant is Loop.
 In contrast to the thin, ultramodern look of the Nixplay Iris frame, the Loop device is wedge-shaped.
 Its retro TV styling even uses side-mounted analog dials to navigate via channels.
-A leather-like strap helps you tote the Loop around the home, and there are some nods to modern functionality, including video chats and Alexa access.
+A leather-like strap helps you tote the Loop around the home, and there are some nods to modern functionality, including video chats.

 Speaking of Alexa, Amazon has begun its move into small screens around the home.
 Amazon’s Echo Show, which I’ve described as a desktop PC of the future, has a screen with dimensions large enough to work as a digital frame.
 But while the Show can show photos, its screen has been focused on being a supplement to the the Echo line’s audio-first focus, anchoring Alexa’s disembodied voice by displaying weather conditions, for example.